ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Non-Deterministic Encryption {#non-deterministic-encryption}

 Non-deterministic encryption leverages a tweakable block cipher together with a random tweak.
-For implementation details, see {{Pseudocode and Examples}}.
+For implementation details, see {{pseudocode-and-examples}}.

 ## Encryption Process